architect-templates/nuxt/README.md

 reuse of your components.

-Once you have cloned the Node.js Starter Project, you will need to use the [`link` command](https://docs.architect.io/deployments/local-environments/#local-registration) before starting the React application locally.
+Once you have cloned the Node.js Starter Project, you will need to use the [`link` command](https://docs.architect.io/deployments/local-environments/#local-registration) before starting the Nuxt application locally.
 This command tells Architect to look for the source code for this dependency locally rather than pulling down a Component that has been registered in Architect Cloud.

 ```sh